agiliq/agiliq-jekyll/_posts/2019-08-28-getting-started-with-python-graphene.md

     In [5]: schema.execute(query).data
     Out[5]: OrderedDict([('person', OrderedDict([('firstName', 'bill')]))])

+We could have named the argument anything.
+We could have named it `identifier` instead of `key`.

+    person = Field(PersonType, identifier=Int())

+    def resolve_person(root, info, identifier):
+        return data[identifier]

-Let's hit the api from browser and get data for `bill`.
+Let's use the api from browser and get data for `bill`.

 ![](/assets/images/graphql/person-detail-details.png)

-Ideally you would use the api endpoint from an angular or react client or from a mobile app.
+Ideally the api would be consumed from a mobile client or from a single page application.

-If you are getting person from a database using SQLAlchemy, then the argument would probably be named `id` and the resolver would look something like:
+If person is retrieved from a database using SQLAlchemy, then the argument would probably be named `id` and the resolver would look something like:

     person = Field(PersonType, id=Int())

     def resolve_person(root, info, id):
         return Person.query.get(id)

+## Fetching a list of people

 We want our service to return details of all people in our system.
 Let's add a field called `people` on the root type.

+    from graphene import List

     class Query(ObjectType):
         person = Field(PersonType, key=Int())